You’re still a loser, because you lack wisdom.

 Contrary to what most people might believe, dropping out of high school wasn’t a rebellious act.

-It was a sacrifice.
-It was a gamble.
-And it was a war declaration on generational scarcity and a mediocre life.
+It was a war declaration on generational scarcity and a life of mediocrity.

-Not to brag, but education for me was extremely easy.
+Not to brag, but education came effortlessly for me.
 See god giveth & god taketh.
 I’ve had close to no resources my entire life, but I was gifted with intellect, a strong body and a relentless will forged by all the tribulations I’ve endured.

 For someone who is used to war and the sound of bullets flying by and bombs dropping 24/7, something felt strange.
 No enemies to fight off, no dangerous places to avoid, no ISIS hunting me down.